 The Person and Work of the Holy Spirit

 We believe that the Holy Spirit is the Divine Person who convicts the world of sin; that He alone brings new life to those who are spiritually dead; that He places all believers into the one true Church, which is the body of Christ, that He indwells them permanently, seals them unto the day of redemption; that he empowers believers to proclaim the gospel and exercise the spiritual gifts He has bestowed upon them.
 John 3:3-8; 14:16-17; 16:7-11; I Corinthians 12:4-11; Ephesians 4:30; 5:18; Galatians 5:22-23

-We believe that all human life is sacred and created by God in His image in innocence and without sin.
+We believe that all human life is sacred and in God's original design human life was created by God in His image in innocence and without sin.
 Human life is of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.
 We are therefore called to defend, protect, and value all human life.
 Psalms 139

 We believe that In Adam’s sin the race fell, inherited the guilt of his sin, a sinful nature, thus becoming spiritually dead and alienated from God so that man is a sinner both by nature and choice.
 Man, of himself, is incapable of remedying his lost and depraved condition.
 Genesis 1:26; 3:1-24; Romans 3:10-18; 5:12; 1 Corinthians 2:14; Ephesians 2:1-3; 4:17-19